-Students that would like to retain a further option are strongly recommended to additionally register for the CHOICE modules of one of the following study programs in their first year:
+Students who would like to retain a further option are strongly recommended to additionally register for the CHOICE modules of one of the following study programs in their first year.
+The module descriptions can be found in the respective Study Program Handbook.